leopf/streamtasks/docs/custom-task.md

 if __name__ == "__main__": demo2.run_sync()
 ```

-You can also specify arguments for the `fn_task` decorator:
+You can also specify arguments for the `fntask` decorator:

 `label` - specify a label for the task

 `thread_safe` - if the function is thread safe.
 Used to run synchronous functions in seperate threads.

 You can annotate the return type(s) and input types with the `Annotated` type.
 This allows setting the IO metadata and allowing the mapping of config values to the IO metadata.
-See [IO Metdata](io-metadata.md) or `examples/fn_task.py` for more information.
+See [IO Metdata](io-metadata.md) or `examples/fntask.py` for more information.

 ## Full Tasks
 You can implement anything that can be implemented with tasks by creating a class inheriting `streamtasks.system.task.Task`.